roshdevau/rt-cs-anamoly-detection/README.md

     |Email|The email address to send anomaly events|
     |SMS|The mobile phone number to send anomaly events|

+* Acknowledge that the CloudFormation might create IAM resources
 * While the stack runs, watch out for an email as below.
 ![EmailSubscription](./images/EmailSubscription.png)
 * Confirm the subscription to receive the below message.